Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 member.

 The dedicated `mtEXPORT_SHARES` relay is the immediate post-validation flood and subscription path.
-Proposal carriage republishes locally retained shares as a bounded authenticated backup.
+Proposal carriage republishes each validator's own retained shares as a bounded authenticated backup; it does not carry that node's full collector union.
 Both feed the same collector and verification logic.
 Proposal-carried material is still untrusted until the proposal and share semantics verify.

 The collector forms one complete bounded unique-share union over all live